triptych/web-game-component-engine/README.md

 2. Enemy: A red triangular component representing enemy characters.
 3. Platform: A green rectangular component representing platforms or terrain.
 4. Coin: A gold circular component representing collectible items.
-5. Button: A customizable button component for UI elements.
+5. Button: A customizable button component for UI elements or interactive game objects.

 These components can be easily added to the game grid and customized using the component inspector.